arikrupnik/the-heir/heir-structure.md

 Plot Point
 ----------
-Storage yard MANGER announces pending closure and demolition of the yard.
+Storage yard manger MANNY announces pending closure and demolition of the yard.
 Tenants have thirty days to vacate.
 Tom must decide what he does with his inheritance.